 👪 Serving size

-This easy recipe makes 12 tarts.
+This easy tart recipe makes 12 tarts.
 However, you can also cut this recipe in half or double or triple it by adjusting the serving size on the recipe card.
 Just click on the blue serving size (it's highlighted in blue) and select the number of servings you’d like and the ingredient amounts will adjust accordingly.
+You will need more tart pans (aka muffin tins) if you double or triple the recipe.

 If you're not sure how to beat your whipped cream to stiff peaks, watch this video: How to whip whipping cream to stiff peaks

-If you're looking for recipes for delicious leftover Halloween candy recipes, you'll love this easy Halloween candy tart!
+If you're looking for recipes for delicious leftover Halloween candy recipes, you'll love these easy Halloween candy tarts!
 It's a delicious dessert and a great recipe for using up that candy.

 - 12 tart shells * I use store-bought